smplayer-dev/smtube/smtube/trunk/src/Amiga/AmigaOS4_ReadMe.txt

 Could be useful to debug if the streaming failed.
 SECONDS = 10

+5- when downloading an "audio stream" an extra step is required as M4A DASH is not supported by AmigaAmp or TuneNet

+	APPDIR:ffmpeg -i "input.m4a" -b:a 128k "output.MP3"

 Many thanks to :

 Ricardo 'rvm' Villalba for his SMTube program and for having included AmigaOS4 modifications